 Similarly, your toddler could be afraid of something, and that’s why they are hiding it.
 Fear can be a strong motivator in children, so it’s essential not to be too harsh on your child.

-They are sensitive and learn more about how to be a grown-up from you each day.
+They are sensitive and learn more about being a grown-up from you daily.

 They Want Attention

 Your child can also be hiding things because they want your attention.
 Do you notice that they snatch your phone because you’re on social media?

 Are your keys missing because they don’t want you to leave?
 Is something you are doing to prompt this hiding behavior from your toddler?

 You can’t always avoid it, but you can prevent them from hiding things when you are present and in the moment with them.

 This will help them to feel seen, and this can stop them from hiding things that are important to you.

 How to Stop Your Toddler from Hiding Things

 Now that you understand why your toddler is hiding things, you can take steps to prevent them from doing it, saving you time and energy as you no longer have to look for the essential items in your life.

 Move Them Out of Reach